Władysław Syrokomla: Works

 Syrkomla was influenced by Adam Mickiewicz.
 In his prose he supported peasant liberation and independence of the former Polish–Lithuanian Commonwealth from Russian Empire, which had annexed parts of it during its late 18th-century partitions.

 Among the most notable of Syrokomla's works are translations of various Russian, French, Ukrainian, German and Latin poets, including works by Goethe, Heine, Lermontov, Shevchenko, Nekrasov, Béranger and others.
 His translations are considered a "great service" for the Polish language.
-Syrokomla also produced a number of works about the rustic nature, people and customs of Lithuania and Belarus.The vast majority of his works were written in the Polish language, however, he also wrote several poems in Belarusian.
-Syrokomla is considered by some as one of the early influential writers in modern Belarusian language, although many of his Belarusian poems are believed to be lost.
+Syrokomla also produced a number of works about the rustic nature, people and customs of Lithuania and Belarus.